 CAMPUS CALENDAR.
 The use of the campus community calendar is one of the most effective ways to reach a wide audience.
 25 Live is the calendar and scheduling system used by Governors State University.
 It is prominently featured on the homepage of our website, but can also be featured within your department, college, or campus organization's website.
 25 Live offers the opportunity to list and provide details of your event.

-LARGE POSTERS.
-Large foam core posters displayed on easels at key campus locations, while costly, provide a space for an immediate announcement, (e.g. Career Fair Today, list of Welcome Week events).
+Large Posters.
+Large foamcore posters (approx. 22” x 32”) displayed on easels at key campus locations, while costly, provide a space for an immediate announcement, (e.g. Career Fair Today, list of Welcome Week events).
 They are to be posted for only the relevant time period, and are not to be used for long term messaging (Join the New Club).
-To have a large poster designed, contact the Office of Marketing and Communications.
-Once the design is approved, you are responsible for completing the print shop order form indicating the number of posters required and the department paying for production.
 Once the printed posters are received, contact Facilities Development and Management to arrange for the display of the posters on easels at specific campus locations (e.g. front entrance atrium).
-Click here for more information.

-FLYERS and POSTERS.
-Flyers (8 ½" x 11") and small posters (11" x 14" or 11" x 17") promoting your event may be designed, printed, and posted around campus.
-An advantage is that they can be reproduced easily at minimal cost.
-They may be posted on bulletin boards strategically located around campus.
-Student Life is responsible for the posting of flyers and posters on campus bulletin boards.
-Eleven copies of the flyer or poster are required for posting.
-Student Life is responsible for removing them after the event date.
+Flyers and Small Posters.
+Flyers (8 ½" x 11") and small posters (11" x 14" or 11" x 17") can be reproduced easily at minimal cost.
+You will need to submit eleven copies of the flyer or poster to Student Life, which is responsible for posting and removing materials on campus bulletin boards.
 You may also post flyers on the white stands located around campus.
 Removal of flyers posted on these stands after the event is your responsibility.

-Additionally, if you are planning to mail your flyer, an 8 ½" x 11" is easily folded.
 You can also send your flyer as an attachment in an email and request that it be printed and posted at an off campus location such as a library or community center.
-Click here for more information.

-GSU NEWSROOM.
-The GSU Newsroom is the university's online media publication which covers the most significant campus news.
-If you believe there is a news or feature story related to your event, submit your story idea to the GSU Newsroom for consideration.
-Please note, stories appearing in the GSU Newsroom do not promote events only.
+GSU AGORA NEWSLETTER.
+The GSU AGORA is the university's online media publication which covers the most significant campus news.
+If you believe there is a news or feature story related to your event, submit your story idea to the GSU AGORA for consideration.
+Please note, stories appearing in the GSU AGORA do not promote events.
 There must be an additional newsworthy component.

-INTERNAL E-BLAST.
+INTERNAL E-BLASTS.
 Information sent to a large number of email address at one time is called an e-blast.
+All E-blasts must be approved by Marketing and Communications to insure they comply with Federal Accessibility Guidelines and GSU Brand Standards.
 E-blasts to GSU distribution lists accessible through Outlook (current students, faculty, and/or staff) must conform to accessibility standards.
 Click here to download the "Creating Accessible E-Blasts Tutorial" PDF to learn how to make your e-blasts ADA compliant.

 The Office of Marketing and Communications will provide an approved template to be used to create an e-blast and the current guidelines for creating accessible e-blasts.
-Contact email@example.com for any questions or requests.
+Contact firstname.lastname@example.org (Tony De Castro) or email@example.com (Alex Dolezal) for any questions or requests.

 WORD OF MOUTH.
 Focus on your target audience and spread the word!
 Talk about your event, and keep on talking about it.
 Ask students, staff, and faculty to tell friends about your event.
 Use other catchy advertising methods in conjunction with talking.